interkosmos/fortran-sdl2/README.md

 $ make examples
 ```

 Or, use the name of a particular example.
-If you use xmake, build and run an
+If you prefer xmake, build and run an
 example with:

 ```